 Related content and links

-The Digital, Data and Technology (DDaT) team at DBT creates the tools and services that enable businesses in the UK and overseas to prosper in the global economy.
+The Digital and Data team at DBT creates the tools and services that enable businesses in the UK and overseas to prosper in the global economy.